bnklaiman/elpis/README.md

 ## How do I run this?

-As always, make sure ffmpeg is installed.

-Actually, since this is now a library it's not meant to be "run" anymore.
+Since this is now a library it's not meant to be "run" anymore.

 ## What's happening now?